The Indoor Air

 What is the Indoor Air Quality Procedure?

 The Indoor Air Quality Procedure is an alternative to the widely used Ventilation Rate Procedure (VRP) for determining the design rate of outdoor airflow necessary to maintain acceptable indoor air quality.
-The IAQP design ensures that concentrations of design compounds and PM2.5, such as formaldehyde and ozone, in the indoor environment are kept below their design limits, as specified in Table 6-5 of ASHRAE Standard 62.1-2022.
-This is achieved through a combination of indoor and outdoor source control, filtration and air cleaning, and outdoor air.
+The IAQP design ensures that concentrations of design compounds such as formaldehyde, PM2.5, and ozone, in the indoor environment are kept below their design limits, as specified in Table 6-5 of ASHRAE Standard 62.1-2022.
+This is achieved through a combination of source control and the purification of recirculated air.

 Key Benefits